 The cultural representation of horses in the Middle Ages

 Medieval horses: their breeeding, training and care.

-Equines in warfare and tournaments
+Horses in military campaigns and tournaments

 - MA Medieval Studies (Distinction)